malikbarbier7/portfolio-malikbarbier/README.md

 # My Portfolio Project

 Welcome to my portfolio project!
-This project showcases my skills and experience in front-end development using modern technologies like Next.js, React, and TailwindCSS.
-Explore the various sections to learn more about my work and the technologies I specialize in.
+This project showcases my skills, projects, hobies and more.

 ## Project Overview